Dienst Speciale Interventies: Establishment and development

-The DSI was established in 2006 in order to improve the joint deployments of the several police tactical units.
+The DSI was established in 2006 to improve the joint deployments of the several police tactical units.
 Points of improvement became apparent after the problematic siege of a house in The Hague which was part of operations aimed at the arrest of terrorists belonging to the Hofstad Network.

 To prevent these situations, the DSI unified law enforcement and military tasks in one organisation.
 The goal of this unification was to increase both interoperability and efficiency, and to combine the specialisations of both the police and the military.
 Following a confidential experts report, the Second Balkenende cabinet decided to implement a revision of the Bijzondere Bijstandseenheid, the spearhead counter-terrorism unit at the time.
 The DSI unofficially commenced operations in 2005, the formal establishment took place on 1 July 2006, and was at that time part of the National police services agency.

 In 2007 a report surfaced that found that the DSI suffered from personnel shortages.
 This shortage was partly caused by a relatively large outflow of personnel.
 Personnel leaving the service often stated that a lack of deployments was the main reason for their departure.
 The government commission tasked with evaluating the effectiveness, however, found that the general consensus was that the service functioned in a good manner.
 The commission was enthusiastic about the cooperation among police and military personnel.

 With the establishment of the National Police Corps in 2013 the regular Arrest Teams were placed under the command of the DSI.

 Following the Charlie Hebdo terrorist attack in 2015, the need arose for a flexible and mobile teams of special forces in the Netherlands.
 Subsequently, the Rapid Response Teams (RRTs) were established.
 The RRTs consist of both police and military personnel.
 Additionally, the DSI received a considerable and structural budget increase.
 The DSI currently has an annual budget of approximately €70,3 million.